f5devcentral/f5-agility-labs-firewall/docs/class2/labinfo.rst

 Lab Considerations
 ------------------

-- The lab environment has very limited resources, thus you will see very low values for attack detection and mitigation thresholds.
+- The lab environment has limited resources, thus you will see very low values for attack detection and mitigation thresholds.
 - When viewing logs, there maybe a delay between an action/trigger and the display of logs shown in the UI.
 Monitoring the BIG-IP LTM logs in the SSH session real-time is helpful for immediate validation.
 If the UI is not showing logs, re-run the last attack/test and wait for a minute before refreshing the logging/reporting screen.

 Click **Next** to continue.